What does life look for you now?

 I am heavily involved in Pro/Am theatre (a love I found during my time at Radford).
 I have been involved in many productions (over 120 now) with highlights including; We Will Rock You, Phantom of the Opera, Wicked and Mary Poppins.

-I also enjoy spending time with my wife and puppies, travelling, eating good food and renovating our 1926 weatherboard house.
+I also enjoy spending time with my wife and puppies, catching up with family and friends, travelling and eating good food.

 When you were young, what were you hoping to be when you grew up?